-FY 2010 awards for fellowship programs included grants to two U.S. overseas research centers and two U.S. international research organizations; the increase in funding will allow the institutions to offer the equivalent of approximately 32 year-long fellowships over the next three years.
-During 2010, NEH funds awarded in previous years supported 32 humanities scholars conducting research in libraries, archives, and museums in 17 countries.
-Private gifts generated by NEH offers of matching funds supported the equivalent of an additional one and one-third full-year fellowship.
+During 2011, NEH funds awarded in previous years supported 32 humanities scholars conducting research in libraries, archives, and museums in 17 countries.
+Private gifts generated by NEH offers of matching funds supported the equivalent of an additional 1.3 full-year fellowships.
 NEH fellows have pursued research on topics in history, literature, archaeology, anthropology, the history of religion, the history of art, the history of music, and political science and have published numerous books and articles.
-Recent publications by NEH fellows include "The Practice of Medieval Music: Studies in Chant and Performance" by Thomas Forrest Kelly; "Heroes and Victims: Remembering War in Twentieth-Century Romania" by Maria Bucur; "The Caste Question: Dalits and Politics in Modern India" by Anupama Rao; and "Islam and Science: the Intellectual Career of Nizam al-Din al-Nisaburi" by Robert Morrison.
+Recent publications by NEH fellows include "God and Logic in Islam: The Caliphate of Reason" by John Walbridge, "A Written Republic: Cicero's Philosophical Politics" by Yelena Baraz, "Disquieting Gifts: Humanitarianism in New Delhi" by Erica Bornstein, and "Music in Roman Comedy" by Timothy J. Moore.